turingschool/curriculum/source/projects/scribblr.markdown

 1. `active_record`: this is our database migration, model, and unit tests
 2. `resource_route`: this sets up `/posts` routes
-3. `jbuilder_scaffold_controller`: this builds the controller, html views, controller test, helper, and jbuilder views (for json output)
+3. `jbuilder_scaffold_controller`: this builds the controller, html views, controller test, helper, and jbuilder views (for JSON output)
 4. `assets`: coffeescript and scss files for posts
 5. `scss`: because this is our first scaffold, it brings in the default scaffold style